Best Adult kick scooters – a complete Rider guide

 • They are rubbish going uphill (you have to get off and push)

-• People think you are weird for owning one if over the age of 15
+• People think you are weird for owning one if you are over the age of 15 (lol!).

 How fit do you need to be to ride a kick scooter?

 Honestly, not very fit.
-Especially because it’s quite easy to take things at a leisurely pace on a scooter.
+Mainly because it’s pretty easy to take things at a leisurely pace on a scooter.

-Unlike a bit where you need to get your bum and legs used to using muscles, I found that kick-scooting was using muscle memory that already existed.
-I think it’s a similar movement to going upstairs or doing a lunge.
+Unlike a bike, where you need to get your bum and legs used to using different muscles, I found that kick-scooting was using existing muscle memory.
+It’s a similar movement to going upstairs or doing a lunge.

 Riding kick scooters are ideal for taking short journeys – popping to the shops or commuting to and from work that is not too far away.
 But they can also be used for longer journeys.